yossiger/PokeBot-Android/README.md

 Note : Sometimes give a problem on communications.
 We are working on.

-##Notice
-Hello everyone,
-We have an important job in real life in last 1 week.
-Maybe new updates can take long time.
-But we have good ideas for next updates.
-Stay follow us. :)
-- Pokebot Team

 ##WE NEED TRANSLATORS
 We hard working make the best android bot for your.
 Now we need translators.
 IF you want to help us, you can use <a href="https://github.com/PokeBotPub/PokeBot-Android/blob/master/forTranslators.xml">forTranslators.xml</a>.
 After send to pokebot@inbox.ru mail address.